-Harassment - A behaviour, including comments and/or actions, which is insulting, intimidating, humiliating, hurtful, malicious, degrading or otherwise offensive to an individual or to groups of individuals, or which creates an uncomfortable or hostile environment.
+Harassment (definition taken from Cross Country BC Harassment policy) - Harassment takes many forms, but can generally be defined as behaviour - including comments and/or actions - which is insulting, intimidating, humiliating, hurtful, malicious, degrading or otherwise offensive to an individual or to groups of individuals, or which creates an uncomfortable or hostile environment.
+Harassment pertains in particular to behaviour that discriminates on the grounds of race, ancestry, place or ethnicity of origin, colour, citizenship, creed (religion), sexual orientation, gender identity, gender expression, disability, age, marital/family status or record of offence.
 The existence of harassment is determined by the reasonable perception or reaction of the person or persons who feel harassed, rather than on the intent of the perpetrator.
 Harassment may include, but is not limited to:

-- a) written or verbal abuse or threats; - b) racial or ethnic slurs; - c) unwelcome remarks, jokes, innuendoes or taunting about a person's body, attire, age, marital status, ethnic or racial origin, religion, gender, sexual orientation, or disability; - d) displaying of sexually explicit, racist or other derogatory material which is offensive or which one ought to know is offensive; - e) unwelcome flirtations, advances, sexual comments or invitations, whether indirect or explicit; - f) unwanted physical contact such as touching, kissing, patting or pinching; - g) leering (offensive staring), or other obscene or suggestive gestures; and - h) practical jokes which cause awkwardness or embarrassment, endanger a person's safety or negatively affect performance.
+- a. written or verbal abuse or threats; - b. racial or ethnic slurs; - c. unwelcome remarks, jokes, innuendoes or taunting about a person's body, attire, age, marital/family status, ethnic or racial origin, religion, sexual orientation, gender identity, or gender expression; - d. displaying of sexually explicit, racist or other derogatory material which is offensive or which one ought to know is offensive; - e. unwelcome flirtations, advances, sexual comments or invitations, whether indirect or explicit;

+f. unwanted physical contact such as touching, kissing, patting or pinching;

+g. leering (offensive staring), or other obscene or suggestive gestures; and h. practical jokes which cause awkwardness or embarrassment, endanger a person's safety or negatively affect performance.